 Archie Elledge Water Treatment Plant is the best place in the county to see shorebirds in season.
 Take Stratford Road south to Hanes Mall Boulevard just past I-40.
 Turning east, Griffith Road is the first right, and the entrance at 2801 Griffith Rd. will be 1.7 miles south.
 From Highway 158 take Clemmonsville Road east 1.1 miles and turn north 0.6 miles to the entrance.

-During construction beginning in mid-August 2015, birders may gain access after 8:30 a.m.
-Monday-Friday and on Saturdays between 8:00 and 9:00 a.m only with a previously issued Nature Watcher pass or in the company with someone who has a pass.
-You should also call the Manson Meads office the day before (336-765-0130).
-In addition, you must sign in and sign out at the office during the week, but this is not required on Saturday morning as the office is closed.
-New permanent passes and daily temporary passes no longer will be issued.
-Using your pass, enter the plant through the lower entrance and follow the route to the ponds designated on the map on the door to the office lobby.
+Birders may gain access after 8:00 a.m.
+Monday-Friday and must leave by 3:00 p.m.
+Access is unavailable after 2:30 p.m.
+Sign in to the left of the entrance door.
+Access on Saturdays is between 8:00 and noon but gate access is only 8:00 a.m. to 9:00 a.m.
+Access is only with a previously issued Nature Watcher pass or in the company with someone who has a pass.
+You must sign in and sign out at the office during the week, but this is not required on Saturday morning as the office is closed.
+Anyone who does not have a pass for the gate can apply for one at the front desk.
+Using your pass, enter the plant through the upper entrance, the one nearest the office, and follow the route to the ponds designated on the map on the door to the office lobby.
 Park only in the area designated for Nature Watchers, do not drive on the dikes around the large pond, and keep to the south side of the creek except when entering and exiting.
-The facilities are open until 4:30 p.m. during the week and until noon on Saturday, but once you leave you may not return.
+Once you leave you may not return.
 Stay out of the way of any workers and do not bird in any high traffic or off limit areas.
-At some point during the construction period, the plant will be closed to all birding.
 If birders do not behave, our access could be denied.
 If allowed in, continue on the entrance road past the rectangular drying basins, following the turn left, then right over the bridge.

 The main ponds are across the little creek to the left, and there is a road leading to the far corner where most shorebirds are seen.
 A spotting scope is helpful.
 The largest numbers of shorebirds are found from late July through October, peaking about September 1.
 Pectoral Sandpiper, Least Sandpiper can be numerous, with Spotted, Solitary, Semipalmated, and Western Sandpiper seen frequently.
 Lesser and Greater Yellowlegs, Semipalmated Plover and Sanderling also are seen.
 Stilt, White-rumped and Baird’s Sandpiper, Black-bellied Plover, Ruddy Turnstone, Red Knot, Dowitcher, White Ibis, and Wilson’s and Red-necked Phalarope are rare.
 White-rumped Sandpiper is more likely in spring.